 As a Medical Writer, you’ll work as part of the Medical Content Team, producing high-quality material intended for the general public.
 You’ll help us make Health Guide—Ro’s digital publication—one of the go-to online resources for medical information.

-- Researching: Work collaboratively with the Medical Content Team to identify topics (big and small) to write about.
+- Researching: Work with the Medical Content Team to identify topics (big and small) to write about.
 Then, research topics in-depth while relying on scholarly resources for information.

 - Writing: Write original copy while translating complex medical information into easily-digestible information.
 Articles will be in the form of prose and will be published on Health Guide.
-The Medical Writer will be responsible for writing the “Medical” articles, which cover topics such as epidemiology, pathophysiology, diagnosis, and treatment of disease.
+The Medical Writer will write the “Medical” articles, which cover topics such as epidemiology, pathophysiology, diagnosis, and treatment of disease.
 Check out some examples here, here, and here.

 - This role is not appropriate for people who only have experience with non-medical writing, regulatory writing, writing for peer-reviewed journals, brochure writing, or creating slide decks

 - Experience navigating PubMed and familiarity with physician resources such as UpToDate